el3um4s/decode-mdb-strange-chars/README.md

 ### Acknowledgments

-Il mio problema: poter leggere i file mdb anche quando sono presenti dei caratteri strani.
-Questo package è di supporto a [node-mdb](https://github.com/el3um4s/node-mdb).
-Serve come passaggio intermedio per convertire i caratteri ottenuti da [run-vbs](https://github.com/el3um4s/run-vbs).
-Lo tengo come package separato per poterlo usare anche in altri progetti.
-E, sopratutto, per poterlo testare in maniera indipendente e nel contempo mantenere pulito il codice di _node-mdb_.

-My problem: reading mdb files even when strange characters are present.
+My problem is reading mdb files even when there are strange characters.
 This package is meant for [node-mdb](https://github.com/el3um4s/node-mdb).
 It serves as an intermediate step to convert the characters obtained from [run-vbs](https://github.com/el3um4s/run-vbs).
 I keep it as a separate package so that I can use it in other projects as well.
-And, above all, to be able to test it independently and at the same time keep the _node-mdb_ code clean.
+And, above all, to be able to test it independently and, at the same time, keep the _node-mdb_ code clean.